 REQUIREMENTS: 6 courses (24 credits)

-Visit the website of the Minda de Gunzburg Center for European Studies (CES).
+For more information, visit the EHPS website of the Minda de Gunzburg Center for European Studies (CES).
 All courses must be taken for a letter grade and completed with a grade of B- or above, with the exception of Freshman Seminars, which may be applied toward the secondary field with a grade of SAT.
 Students may petition the EHPS Coordinator to potentially receive credit for courses which may be relevant to the program of study but are not listed as part of the approved courses, including one course of credit taken through Harvard’s Summer Study Abroad Program.
 (Please note: Relevant courses taken during spring 2020 term under the Emergency grading system will qualify for the EHPS with a grade of SAT).

 ADVISING RESOURCES AND EXPECTATIONS

-To declare your interest in pursuing the secondary field in European History, Politics, and Societies, please follow the prompts of the Secondary Field Web Tool.
-We recommend that students register for the field as early as possible in order to take advantage of the rich program of lectures offered by the Center for European Stuidies as well as internships, thesis workshop and funding.
+To declare your interest in pursuing the secondary field in European History, Politics, and Societies (EHPS), please follow the prompts of the Secondary Field Web Tool.
+We recommend that students register for the field as early as possible in order to take advantage of the rich program of lectures offered by the Minda de Gunzburg Center for European Studies (CES) as well as internships, thesis workshop and funding.
 Students considering this specialization should consult with the CES Program Manager Vassilis Coutifaris (email@example.com) to discuss a selection of courses and interests, and to connect with the relevant faculty members.